What Does a Data Architect Do? A Career Guide

 Typical responsibilities range from evaluating the current data architecture to keeping databases secure.
 Depending on your organisation and industry, your day-to-day tasks might include:

-Curious about data architecture?
-Get an overview of common database architectures through this video.

-The volume of data that businesses and organisations deal with every day continues to grow rapidly.
-It's a critical element for business leaders who rely on data to make sound decisions.
-It's also important to consumers who want to make sure that their data is kept safe.
+The volume of data that businesses and organisations deal with daily grows rapidly.
+It's critical for business leaders who rely on data to make sound decisions.
+It's also important to consumers who want to keep their data safe.

-As a data architect, you can use your skills in multiple ways and fill a variety of roles.
+As a data architect, you can use your skills in multiple ways and fill various roles.
 Examples include:

 Data architects define an organisation's data vision and put it into practice.